Leadership

 School of Adult & Continuing Education

 Lincoln University’s Master of Education (M.Ed.) degree in Educational Leadership/Principal Certification Program is designed to prepare qualified and effective K-12 school administrators and instructional leaders, produce effective K-12 school principals who can also serve as positive change agents in the community, and develop school leaders with the necessary skills and capacity to improve student learning based upon research, assessment and the implementation of best practices.
 The Educational Leadership program was developed in accordance with the Pennsylvania Department of Education’s framework and guidelines for principal preparation programs.
-Candidates have the option of earning an M.Ed. in Educational Leadership (research/non-certification track) or an M.Ed. in Educational Leadership with Principal Certification (certification track).
+Candidates have the option of earning an M.Ed. in Educational Leadership (non-certification track) or an M.Ed. in Educational Leadership with Principal Certification (certification track).

-Apply Now
+Apply to SACE Now

 Program Detail

-DELIVERY: Face-to-Face
+DELIVERY: Hybrid

-ACCELERATED or TRADITIONAL: Both
+ACCELERATED or TRADITIONAL: Accelerated

-SCHEDULE: Weeknight Evening
+SCHEDULE: Weeknight Evenings

-LENGTH: 3 Semesters OR 4 Semesters (Certification)
+LENGTH: 4 Semesters OR 5 Semesters (Certification)

 PROGRAM CREDITS: 36 Credits OR 42 Credits (Certification)